Smol Slime

 cmd

-in Start Menu). - Change to a directory you want the repositories to clone to.
-(Use "cd" followed by space and then a full path to a folder or drive.)
+in the Start Menu. - Navigate to the directory where you want to clone the repositories..
+(Type "cd" followed by a space and then the full path to the desired folder or drive.)

 - Cloning SlimeNRF Receiver Repository.